LoyVanBeek/RoboCupAtHome-roadmap/roadmap_development.md

 Bottom-up approach
 ------------------
 RoboCup@Home teams are certainly not the only people developing capable robot hardware and software.
 The RoboCup challenges should keep an eye on other research and see what that might enable for RoboCup@Home.
+External developments may if course bring some stepping stones in much closer range.

 For example: our robots usualy grasp something from the same, safe pose but this might fail.
 [GPD](https://github.com/atenpas/gpd) is a neural net that performs Grasp Point Determination.
 This enables more advanced manipulation.
 More advanced manipulation, however, is not a goal in itself.